gshipley/wild-west-kubernetes/README.md

 This will create a namespace called *wildwest* and deploy the gshipley/wildwest:latest docker image.
 This will also create a service and apply the correct RBAC view role to pull information from the kubernetes API.

-By default, the game doesn't actually destroy the pods with you shoot them.
+By default, the game doesn't actually destroy the pods when you shoot them.
 If you want to enable destructive mode, issue the following command:

 ```
 kubectl apply -f https://raw.githubusercontent.com/gshipley/wild-west-kubernetes/master/kubernetes/destructive.yaml